THe Kitchen Garden

 The walled garden is run in the traditional way, producing herbs, fruit and vegetables for the table and flowers for cutting.
 Mark the Head Gardener and the kitchen garden staff have always worked closely with the chefs at the Inn to satisfy their requirements.

 The garden is managed using natural techniques with organic fertilizers and pest control based on minimal pesticide use, employing rotational cropping as an essential practice.

-The new glasshouses, which are Victorian replicas will house plant propagation facilities, heated beds and benches for the all year round production of micro veg and other salad crops.
-Other produce that requires warmth for growth, such as tomatoes, aubergines, peppers will be grown in season and grape vines, peaches, apricots and nectarines will grow up the garden walls.
+The new glasshouses are Victorian replicas, but with biomass heating linked to an electronic climate control system, with heated beds and benches for the all year- round production of micro veg and other salad crops.
+Other produce that requires warmth, such as tomatoes, aubergines and peppers are grown in season.
+Grape vines are to be trained underneath the glasshouse roof and peaches, apricots and nectarines are being espaliered against the walls.